Written by Tomas Meskauskas

 Remove Mindspark toolbars from Google Chrome:

-Click on the wrench (bars) icon, select "Settings".
+Click the Chrome menu icon(at the top right corner of Google Chrome) select "Settings".
 In "On startup" section click "set pages", hover your mouse over home.tb.ask.com or mywebsearch.com and click the x symbol.
 Now you can add your preferred website as your homepage.

 Change default search engine: